 Figure 4-15.
 Spot Weather Impact Warning Concept Diagram.
-(Source: WYDOT)
+Source: WYDOT

 This application shares the same physical architecture as the I2V Situational Awareness shown in Figure 4-12 through Figure 4-14.
 The Pikalert system receives CV (environmental sensors and CAN Bus) and non-CV (other weather sources) weather information, which are used to generate segment-level alerts.
 These alerts are then shared with the RSU that transmit road weather advisories and reduced speed notifications to equipped vehicles.
+In Phase 4 Pikalert and Road Weather Alerts and Advisories will not be segment level.